hypeofpipe/weathercrud/README.md

 `kubectl create -f nodejs-service.yaml,nodejs-deployment.yaml,nodejs-env-configmap.yaml,db-service.yaml,db-deployment.yaml,dbdata-persistentvolumeclaim.yaml,secret.yaml`

+Use minikube to start it

-Finally, navigate to `http://localhost:5000/` and you should see the API running!
+Finally, navigate to `http://your_pod_ip_address:5000/` and you should see the API running!

+Also, if you want to publish those on GKE with a custom namespace, use this command `kubectl apply --validate=true -f nodejs-service.yaml,nodejs-deployment.yaml,nodejs-env-configmap.yaml,db-service.yaml,db-deployment.yaml,dbdata-persistentvolumeclaim.yaml,secret.yaml --namespace=dev`

 ## Project Structure